racheliee/algo_PA2/README.md

 23-2 Algorithm Project_2

 ## Goal
-algorithm to implement multiple sequence alignment with k DNA sequences.
+Algorithm to implement multiple sequence alignment with k DNA sequences using Dynamic Programming.

 ## TODO
  - four-letter alphabet {Adenine (A), Thymine (T), Guanine (G), Cytosine (C)}
  - measure the similarity of genetic sequences by the frequency of the exactly matched alphabets